jspm/jspm-cli/README.md

 All packages will be checked, and versions upgraded where necessary.

 ### Command Options

+Use `-y` or `--yes` with any command to use the defaults for all prompts.

 Use `-f` or `--force` with the install command to overwrite and redownload all dependencies.